Estimated reading time: 6 minutes

 And even if the providers are keen on data privacy, there is still the danger of attacks, including malicious programs (which candidates can download without knowing), denial of service and brute-force attacks.

-As a GARP student, you have probably been studying hard (right?).
-You have a study schedule that you strictly adhere to (right?).
 But how come you always get poor scores when you take the practice tests?

 There could be many reasons for that.
 But one primary concern here is the setting under which you take these tests.